nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 ## Configuring an Application Server

-The best starting point for people new to installing Liferay, is the Liferay DXP Tomcat Bundle.
+The best starting point for people new to installing DXP, is the Liferay DXP Tomcat Bundle.
 Liferay DXP can also be manually deployed to a variety of application servers.

 ### Using the Tomcat Bundle

-Using the Liferay Tomcat bundle is the simplest and fastest way to get started with Liferay DXP.
-The Liferay Tomcat bundle includes the Apache Tomcat application server with Liferay DXP pre-deployed.
+The Liferay Tomcat bundle is the simplest and fastest way to get started with Liferay DXP.
+The Tomcat bundle includes the Apache Tomcat application server with Liferay DXP pre-deployed.
 Follow these steps to download and unzip the Tomcat bundle:

 ```bash
 curl -L -O https://github.com/liferay/liferay-portal/releases/download/7.2.1-ga2/liferay-ce-portal-tomcat-7.2.1-ga2-20191111141448326.tar.gz